Hapag-Lloyd Cruises announced bookings will open January 23 for its 2 new expedition ships expected next year.

 Line's 230-passenger Hanseatic Nature is due to launch in April followed by sister ship Hanseatic Inspiration, in October.
 The Nature ship will be devoted to German-speaking markets, while the Inspiration will serve an international clientele.

 Hulls for both ships are being built at Vard shipyard, Romania and will be then relocated to Norway for interior finishing.

-The cruise line currently offers expedition voyages on its 27-year-old Hanseatic, which is expected to be returned to its owner when it comes off charter this October.
+The company currently offers expedition voyages on the 27-year-old Hanseatic, which is expected to be returned to its owner when it comes off charter this October.

 The vessel will be constructed for all-weather operations, able to cruise both in Antarctica and on Amazon River.
 Its hardened hull will breake through 3 feet of ice.

 Shore excursions will be included in the cruise price and the ship comes equipped with a couple of tenders and a total of 17 Zodiac-style inflatable boats.